w3resource

 Optional

-dtytpe The type of the output array.
-If dtype is not given, infer the data type from the other input arguments.
+dtytpe The desired data type of the output array.
+If not specified, the data type is inferred.
 Optional

 Return value: